hemantsharma1313/Task1/README.md

 # Task1
-For Predict the percentage of an student based on the no. of study hours.
+Given By "THE SPARKS FOUNDATION" For Predict the percentage of an student based on the no. of study hours.